 Highlighting how OTG entails “convenience” for businesses enables a reconsideration of the narrative of a ‘consumer culture’.
 Mirrored by some of the interviewed stakeholders and examined columns, yet challenged by one interviewee emphasising the role of marketeers in ‘pushing’ that ‘idea upon us’, that narrative conveys that OTG is culturally- and demand-driven, i.e. rooted in the need for an ‘efficient domestic economy’ (Shove and Southerton, 2000, p.
 301).
 Telephonic orders in the 1990s, but also more recently emerging delivery services are framed as helping customers to lead an easier life.
 That OTG ostensibly better responds to consumers’ concerns about health and environment (than fast food) is still compatible with the idea that OTG is largely driven by consumers.
 However, our lineages highlight that the lifestyle OTG food represents is not just individual choice but also connected to shifts in the social and spatial organisation of urban space and in policy.
 High rents in city centres, but also policies against out-of-town shopping centres, turned out to be incentives for downscaling the size of retail outlets.
 Furthermore, our data illustrates that OTG is also a producer-led project of modernisation, with much of the stakeholder debates on consumer demand preceding the surges in demand, as in the example of the marketing agency emphasising how they not simply ‘predict the future’ but ‘influence’ and ‘design’ it.
-It is understandable that direct OTG players, other than the agencies they employ, have no interest in emphasising the role of marketing, strategizing, and financing in creating the demand for OTG, rather than just responding to an existing demand.generated.
+It is understandable that direct OTG players, other than the agencies they employ, have no interest in emphasising the role of marketing, strategizing, and financing in creating the demand for OTG, rather than just responding to an existing demand.

+We can now turn to our second objective, which is to assess the implications of a more complex background to OTG development to shed light on ways to successfully deal with OTG waste generated.
 The tendencies that construe OTG as demand-driven not only do injustice to an understanding of how the phenomenon emerged, they also entail that sustainability debates remain consumer-facing and superficial.
 We have provided two examples which show that waste debates do not reach far into the socio-material dimensions of provision higher up the supply chain.
 Firstly, in the case of material waste, debates often imply that the materials at stake are the wrappers – plastics or cardboard – which preserve customers’ food.
 However, our evidence suggests that ‘back-of-store’ waste, which accrues due to processing, logistics, and hygiene measures, exceeds the waste from customers unwrapping their food.
 While differentiating between ‘consumer-facing’ and ‘back-of-store’ waste is a beginning for a more nuanced debate, future research could further unwrap the extent of waste accruing higher up the OTG supply chain in quantitative terms.
 Secondly, food waste debates tend to be consumer-facing by being centred on avoiding leftovers, thereby taking for granted which foods are on offer and produced in the first place.
 This sidelines deeper biophysical reasons for “wasteful” patterns of food provision, namely that animal-sourced foods inevitably involve losses of energy, resources, and land compared to entirely plant-based foods.
 In this context, Kolasi (2019) identifies reductive understandings of “energy” prevalent in economics and suggests a more thorough consideration of the laws of thermodynamics, particularly processes of energy conversion.
 Simply put, that producing a beef patty requires more energy and resources than a bean one is not conceived of as “waste”, and the examined websites of OTG consider the ‘ecological hoofprint’ (Weis 2013) at best implicitly.